Batkivshchyna: 2019 presidential election and parliamentary election

-In the presidential election of March 2019, Yulia Timoshenko stood as presidential candidate for the All Ukrainian Union "Fatherland", scoring 13.40% (2,532,452 votes) and not reaching the second turn.
-She did not endorse either Zelensky or Poroshenko.
+In the presidential election of March 2019, Yulia Tymoshenko stood as presidential candidate for Batkivshchyna, scoring 13.40 percent (2,532,452 votes) and not reaching the second turn.
+She endorsed neither Zelenskyy nor Poroshenko.

-In the July 2019 Ukrainian parliamentary election the top 5 of the party list were Tymoshenko, Serhiy Taruta, Valentyn Nalyvaichenko, Serhiy Sobolyev and Olena Kondratyuk.
-In early June, Tymoshenko announced that the party will not be part of opposition to President Zelensky if it is not included in the ruling coalition formed after the next elections.
+In the July 2019 Ukrainian parliamentary election, the top 5 of the party list were Tymoshenko, Serhiy Taruta, Valentyn Nalyvaichenko, Serhiy Sobolyev, and Olena Kondratyuk.
+In early June, Tymoshenko announced that the party will not be part of opposition to President Zelenskyy if it is not included in the ruling coalition formed after the next elections.
 In the snap parliamentary election of 2019 Batkivschyna slightly improved its performance, scoring 8.18% (1,196,303) and electing 26 MPs.
 The party abstained from the confidence vote to the new Honcharuk Government, but ensured it would support the government from outside.
 However, on 13 November 2019, the party went into opposition.

-Parliamentary activity in the Verkhovna Rada of the IX convocation (2019 – present)
+Parliamentary activity in the Verkhovna Rada of the IX convocation (2019–present)

-The "Fatherland" faction in the Verkhovna Rada of the ninth convocation has 24 deputies.
-The head of the faction is Yulia Tymoshenko, the first deputy is Sergei Sobolev.
+The Batkivshchyna faction in the Verkhovna Rada of the ninth convocation has 24 deputies.
+The head of the faction is Yulia Tymoshenko, and the first deputy is Sergei Sobolev.
 The faction was created on 29 August 2019.

 On the first day of the 9th convocation of the Verkhovna Rada, Tymoshenko's faction supported the bill on lifting parliamentary immunity.

-On 3 September 2019, the "Fatherland" supported the referral to the Constitutional Court of a bill to reduce the number of deputies.
+On 3 September 2019, Batkivshchyna supported the referral to the Constitutional Court of a bill to reduce the number of deputies.

-In November 2019, after the parliament passed a bill to lift the moratorium on land sales, the leader of the "Fatherland" faction Yulia Tymoshenko announced her transition to opposition to the ruling Servant of the People party.
+In November 2019, after the parliament passed a bill to lift the moratorium on land sales, the leader of the Batkivshchyna faction Yulia Tymoshenko announced her transition to opposition to the ruling Servant of the People party.

 On 18 November 2019, Tymoshenko appealed to the Constitutional Court to immediately consider the petition for the bill on the "land market".

 In December 2019, Tymoshenko united more than 40 political and public organizations that oppose the sale of land in the National Headquarters for the Protection of Native Land.
 On 15 December 2019, the National Headquarters approved demands to President Volodymyr Zelensky that it be necessary to postpone the adoption of "land laws", extend the moratorium and announce a referendum.
 The National Corps also joined the all-Ukrainian protest action initiated by the National Headquarters for the Protection of the Motherland.

 On 19 December 2019, Yulia Tymoshenko and Batkivshchyna deputies addressed the National Anti-Corruption Bureau of Ukraine with a statement pointing to conflicts of interest and corruption in the Parliamentary Committee on Agrarian Policy during the consideration of the law on land sales.

 On 11 January 2021, Tymoshenko called on the authorities to provide Ukrainians with gas at a price no higher than the purchase price.
-According to Tymoshenko, the price of gas should not exceed ₴3, in this regard, "Batkivshchyna" registered a bill in parliament No. 1177.
+According to Tymoshenko, the price of gas should not exceed ₴3, in this regard, Batkivshchyna registered a bill in parliament No. 1177.